-You will look at the role and purpose of education; the significance of educational policies and teacher-pupil relationships; and the educational achievement of different social groups.
+You will look at the role and purpose of education; the significance of educational policies, teacher-pupil relationships; and home background the educational achievement of different social groups.

-You will study the social role of religion in society, religion in a global context, secularisation and the rise of new religious movements.
+You will study the social role of religion in society and religion in a global context including explanations for the rise of religious fundamentalism.
+Arguments about secularisation and the rise of new religious movements including cults and sects.

 All topics are assessed by examination at the end of Year 2.